milofultz/tinybrainfans/wiki/Programming/Paper Computing/little-man.md

 2. Create a program that adds all numbers in the inbox, ending with a zero, and outputs the final sum.
 For example, an inbox of `[13, 426, 301, 95, 0]` would result in `835`.
 3. Create a program that squares a number and outputs the product.
 The inbox number must be 31 or below.
 4. Create a program that divides the first number in the inbox by the second.
 The output will be the quotient followed by the remainder.
-5. Create a program that takes in numbers followed by operators.
-These operators will be `401` to add, `402` to subtract, and `400` to finish the calculation and output the result.
+5. Create a program that takes in numbers followed by operators and calculates the result of the sequence.
+These operators are `401` for add, `402` for subtract, and `400` for equals.
 For example, an inbox of `[20, 402, 15, 401, 95, 400]` would output `100`.
+6. Update your last program to handle multiplication and floor division (return only the quotient with no remainder).

 ### Solutions